railiavaliullina/BoW-MLP/README.md

 ## About The Project

 1) Implementation of Bag Of Words and MLP,
-2) Training MLP on AG News Classification Dataset for documents classification task.
+2) Training MLP on AG News Classification Dataset for document classification task.

 ## Getting Started